michaeleii/comm-documentation/docs/pages/logging-in.md

 	</head>

 	<body>
-		<% if (currentLoggedInUser) { %>
+		<% if (!currentLoggedInUser) { %>
 		<h1>Not Logged In</h1>
 		<a href="/login">Login</a>
 		<% } else { %>
-		<h1><%= currentLoggedInUser.username %></h1>
+		<h1>Welcome <%= currentLoggedInUser.username %></h1>
 		<a href="/logout">Logout</a>
 		<% } %>
 	</body>
 </html>
 ```

-### Try it out
+#### Try it out

 Try logging in and out and see if the user's name is displayed on the homepage.

 ## Conclusion

 In this section, we created a login form that will allow users to log in to our website using a username and password.

-However, you might have noticed that when we click the logout link it doesn't work.
+You might have noticed that when we click the logout link it doesn't work.

 In the next section, we will create a logout feature that will allow users to log out of our website.